BITNILE HOLDINGS, INC.

-The Committee shall have the authority appropriate to discharge its duties and responsibilities, including the authority to select, engage, retain, terminate and approve the fees and other retention terms of special or independent counsel and other advisors, as it deems necessary or appropriate to carry out its duties.
+The Committee shall have the authority appropriate to discharge its duties and responsibilities, including the authority to select, engage, retain, terminate and approve the fees and other retention terms of special or independent counsel and other advisors, as it deems necessary or appropriate to perform its duties.

 The Committee shall have the appropriate funding, as determined by the Committee for payment of (i) compensation to the independent auditor engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services; (ii) compensation to any independent counsel or advisors employed by the Committee as it deems necessary; and (iii) ordinary administrative expenses of the Committee that are necessary or appropriate in carrying out its duties.
 The employment or engagement of any counsel or advisors must be pre-approved by a majority of the members of the Committee, and the specific purpose and estimated cost of any such engagement must be pre-approved by a majority of the members of the Committee.

 The Compensation Committee (the “Committee”) is a committee of the Board of Directors (the “Board”).
 The Committee is responsible for reviewing and recommending executive compensation policies and practices to the Board, reviewing and recommending to the Board salaries, bonuses and other benefits paid to Company officers, and administering Company stock option plans and other benefit plans.